-If some data is stored in Kafka's value field, you need to modify the source code, get the value from Kafka, parse the value through the from\JSON function, and return it as a Dataframe.
+If some data is stored in Kafka's value field, you need to modify the source code, get the value from Kafka, parse the value through the from_JSON function, and return it as a Dataframe.

-After Exchange is compiled, copy the conf file target/classes/application.conf settings Kafka data source configuration.
-In this case, the copied file is called kafka\application.conf.
+After Exchange is compiled, copy the conf file target/classes/application.conf to set Kafka data source configuration.
+In this example, the copied file is called kafka_application.conf.
 For details on each configuration item, see Parameters in the configuration file.

 '''

 Spark configuration

 spark: {

 app: {

-name: Nebula Exchange 2.5.1
+name: Nebula Exchange 2.6.1

 driver: {

 cores: 1

 maxResultSize: 1G

 cores {

 max: 16

 Nebula Graph configuration

 nebula: {

 address:{

 Specify the IP addresses and ports for Graph and all Meta services.

 If there are multiple addresses, the format is "ip1:port","ip2:port","ip3:port".

 Addresses are separated by commas.

 graph:["127.0.0.1:9669"]

 meta:["127.0.0.1:9559"]

 '''

 '''

+} \label{eq:continuous} \mbox{$\#$ The account entered must have write permission for the Nebula Graph space.}

 user: root

 nswd: nebula

 Fill in the name of the graph space you want to write data to in the Nebula Graph.

 space: basketballplaver

 connection {

 timeout: 3000

 retry: 3

 execution {

 retry: 3

 error: {

 max: 32

 output: /tmp/errors

 rate: {

 limit: 1024

 timeout: 1000

-Processing vertex
+Processing vertexes

-tags: [

-Set information about Tag player.
+Set the information about the Tag player.

+The corresponding Tag name in Nebula Graph.

 name: player

-type: {

-Specify the data source file format, set to Kafka.
+Specify the data source file format to Kafka.

-source: kafka

-Specifies how to import the data into Nebula Graph: Client or SST.
+Specify how to import the data into Nebula Graph: Client or SST.

+sink: client

-Kafka server address
+Kafka server address.

 service: "127.0.0.1:9092"

-Message category.
+Message category

-topic: "topic_name1"
+topic: "topic name1"

 Kafka data has a fixed domain name: key, value, topic, partition, offset, timestamp, timestampType.

+Marka data has a liked domain hander.
+Rey, value, topic, partition, offset, timestamp, timestamplype.

-If multiple fields need to be specified after Spark reads as DataFrame, separate them with commas.
+If multiple fields need to be specified after Spark reads as DataFrame.

-Specify the field name in fields, for example key for name in Nebula and value for age in Nebula, as shown in the following.
+Specify the field name in fields.
+For example, use key for name in Nebula and value for age in Nebula, as shown in the following.

-fields: [key,value]
+fields: [key, value]

 nebula.fields: [name,age]

 Specify a column of data in the table as the source of vertex VID in the Nebula Graph.

-The key is the same as the value above, indicating that key is used as both VID and attribute name.
+The key is the same as the value above, indicating that key is used as both VID and property name.

 vertex:{

-field:key
+field:kev

-Number of pieces of data written to Nebula Graph in a single batch.
+The number of data written to Nebula Graph in a single batch.

-batch: 10
+hatch: 10

-Number of Spark partitions
+The number of Spark partitions.

 partition: 10

-Read message interval.
+The interval for message reading.
 Unit: second.

 interval.seconds: 10

-Set Tag Team information.
+Set the information about the Tag Team.

 name: team

 type: {

 source: kafka

 sink: client

 service: "127.0.0.1:9092"

 topic: "topic_name2"

 fields: [key]

 nebula.fields: [name]

 vertex:{

 field:key

-hatch: 10
+batch: 10

 partition: 10

 interval.seconds: 10

 ]

-Processing edge
+Processing edges

-edges: [

-Set information about Edge Type follow
+Set the information about the Edge Type follow.

-\ensuremath{\text{\#}} The corresponding Edge Type name in Nebula Graph.
+The corresponding Edge Type name in Nebula Graph.

 name: follow

+type: {

-Specify the data source file format, set to Kafka.
+Specify the data source file format to Kafka.

 source: kafka

-Specifies how to import the data into Nebula Graph: Client or SST.
+Specify how to import the Edge type data into Nebula Graph.

-sink: client

 '''